-We present a multi-agent system where agents can cooperate to solve a system of dependent tasks, with agents having the capability to explore a solution space, make inferences, as well as query for information under a limited budget.
-Re-exploration of the solution space takes place by an agent when an older solution expires and is thus able to adapt to dynamic changes in the environment.
-We investigate the effects of task dependencies, with highly-dependent graph G{40} (a well-known program graph that contains 40 highly interlinked nodes, each representing a task) and less-dependent graphs G{18} (a program graph that contains 18 tasks with fewer links), increasing the speed of the agents and the complexity of the problem space and the query budgets available to agents.
+We present a multi-agent system where agents can cooperate to solve a system of dependent tasks, with agents having the capability to explore a solution space and make inferences, as well as query for information under a limited budget.
+Re-exploration of the solution space only happens when an older solution expires.
+We investigate the effects of task dependencies, increasing the speed of the agents, the complexity of the problem space, and the query budgets available to agents.
 Specifically, we evaluate trade-offs between the agent's speed and query budget.
-During the experiments, we observed that increasing the speed of a single agent improves the system performance to a certain point only, and increasing the number of faster agents may not improve the system performance due to task dependencies.
-Favoring faster agents during budget allocation enhances the system performance, in line with the "Matthew effect."
-We also observe that allocating more budget to a faster agent gives better performance for a less-dependent system, but increasing the number of faster agents gives a better performance for a highly-dependent system.
+We observe that increasing the speed of a single agent improves the system performance to a certain point only and increasing the number of faster agents may not improve the system performance due to task dependencies.
+Favouring faster agents during budget allocation enhances the system performance, in line with the "Matthew effect".